Australian Water Parks – Since its introduction in the late ‘40s and early ‘50s, the popularity of water parks has grown enormously.

 So, why not take the kids to one of Australia’s top water parks and enjoy a family day out – experience the thrill of fast water slides, try surfing at the giant wave pool or relax and unwind as you sail along one of the gentle lagoons.

-Here’s a handy infographic of the best water parks in the country and what each of them has to offer…
+Infographic of the best Australian Water Parks and what each has to offer…

 6 Top Australian Water Parks